 Make the Football Charcuterie Board for your next football watching party.
 Whether it's the big game or just a normal game day, this is a crowd pleasing, easy to make appetizer that everyone with love, perfect for college or professional football.
 Root for your favorite team with a delicious meat and cheese platter.

-Beginners Guide to a Football Inspired Cheese Plate
+Beginners Guide to a Game Day Cheese Board

 The big game is one of the biggest sports days of the year and it’s a great reason to throw a party and have a ton of delicious food with your friends.
 Even if you’re not a huge fan of football, you’re probably a fan of cheese and appetizers.
-Whether you’re hosting and want an easy and festive football themed party appetizer or you’ve been asked to bring a make ahead appetizer that travels well and is an easy finger food, this Game Day Cheese Plate is the perfect recipe.
+Whether you’re hosting and want an easy and festive football themed charcuterie board appetizer or you’ve been asked to bring a make ahead appetizer that travels well and is an easy finger food, this Football Charcuterie Board is the perfect recipe.

 The inspiration behind this recipe is that most football food should be simple, delicious and hearty.
 This isn’t the time and place for 5 different types of fruit and a bunch of weird crackers.
 People want simple, approachable and hearty ingredients.
 This is a cheese and meat forward cheese board but is lightened up a bit with a spicy cheese, spicy peanuts and the acid from the pickles.
 Plus it’s in the shape of a field goal!
 The ultimate big game day appetizer to cheer on any team in the big game.

 How many people does this serve?
 If you’re having a lot of other appetizers, this cheese platter can easily serve 10-12 people.
 If it is one of the main options, probably about 6-8 people.